cpucortexm/ReadWritePolygon/README.md

 ### Adding Polygon Test Account To MetaMask

-Create a network for Polygon Mumbai testnet with a name (say `alchemyMumbai`) and RPC URL of Alchemy.
+Create a network for Polygon Mumbai testnet with a name (e.g `alchemyMumbai`) and RPC URL of Alchemy.
 Open your MetaMask browser extension and change the network to `alchemyMumbai`.

 Then, view the account details of your test account.
 Click `Export Private Key`.
 After entering your password, you'll be given a private key.
 Copy and paste your private key as the value of `POLYGON_TEST2_PRIVATE_KEY` in `.env`.